-Landing pages are an integral aspect of your website, providing an initial connection between your site and a potential customer.
+Landing pages are an integral aspect of your website and marketing channels, providing an initial connection between your site and a potential customer.
 If you still don’t know if you need to build a landing page, we’ve covered just a few of the landing page benefits you could reap for your business.

-Below we’ll discuss just a few of the landing page benefits you can expect when incorporating landing pages into your marketing process.
+Below we’ll discuss just a few of the landing page benefits you can expect when incorporating compelling and dedicated landing pages into your marketing process.

-According to Omniture’s statistical research, using a landing page to target your campaign traffic can result in an average conversion rate increase of 25%.
-This highlights the fact that landing page benefits your ad campaigns.
-When you look at the fact that many businesses just send users to either their home page or just a form without any accompanying information, you can understand why bringing users to a well-designed landing page can produce far better conversion results.
+According to Omniture’s statistical research, using an effective landing page to target your campaign traffic can result in an average conversion rate increase of 25%.
+This highlights the fact that the landing page benefits your ad campaigns.
+When you look at the fact that many businesses just send their target audience to either their home page or just a contact form without any accompanying information, you can understand why bringing users to a well-designed landing page can produce far better conversion results for marketing campaigns.

 The emphasis on your page will be stronger when you just have to think about a single message.
 It needs discipline, but try not to say too many things simultaneously.

 With a single headline, one particular selling proposition (USP), an action call (CTA) and a product picture, a landing page can eliminate a lot of the user frustration that causes low conversion.

 When running a campaign, you could have multiple traffic sources - PPC advertising, Facebook ads, affiliate links, Google Display banners, search engines, and more.
 If you direct all your traffic to specific landing pages, you can fine-tune the messaging on each page to reflect the user’s journey more accurately and capture potential leads.